Why are thousands of low-carb dieters dumping slabs of butter and coconut oil in their coffee?

 “I’m not feeling so hot,” Dave Asprey muttered as he scaled a remote mountainside in Tibet.
 What began as a pilgrimage to discover the meditative practices of Tibetan monks, had become an exhausting slog.

 Temperatures were now 10 degrees below zero.
-His breathing was short, and his brain mired in a fog.
-He was battling altitude – and the mountains were clearly winning.
+His breath was short, and his brain was fogged.
+He was battling altitude – and the mountains were winning.

 Seeking refuge, Asprey landed in a one-bedroom mud hut.
 “Try this,” a local Tibetan women said to him.

-What followed was Asprey’s first sip of what would later become Bulletproof Coffee – and the multi-million dollar biohacking revolution that came with it.
+What followed was Asprey’s first sip of what would later become Bulletproof Coffee..
 He drank it the way Tibetans had for thousand of years – pu-erh tea blended with yak butter.

 “I felt a mental clarity come on,” recalls Asprey.
-Within 5 minutes he could feel the warmth and energy return to his body.
-He was renewed, and this curious beverage was to thank.
+Within 5 minutes he could feel warmth and energy return to his body.
+He was renewed.
+And this curious beverage was to thank.

-Inspired, he returned to the States, tasting over 100 versions over a 7-year period before publishing the first official recipe online in 2010.
+He returned to the States inspired and tested 100 versions over a 7-year period before publishing the first official recipe online in 2010.